-(a) Domestic violence against an employee can occur in the workplace.
-Occupational health and safety (OH&S)

-legislation requires that this risk be controlled.

-(b) Each person has a duty to be alert for signs that an employee may be suffering domestic violence.
-Indicators may include visible signs of injury, change in attendance or absence patterns, changes in behaviour.

-(c) This is a sensitive and delicate issue.
-If it is suspected that an employee is suffering from domestic violence and the subject cannot be raised comfortably with that person, you are advised to discuss it on a confidential basis with the Chief Operating Officer.
+- Domestic violence against an employee can occur in the workplace.
+Occupational health and safety (OH&S) legislation requires that this risk be controlled. - Each person has a duty to be alert for signs that an employee may be suffering domestic violence.
+Indicators may include visible signs of injury, change in attendance or absence patterns, changes in behaviour. - This is a sensitive and delicate issue.
+If it is suspected that an employee is (c) suffering from domestic violence and the subject cannot be raised comfortably with that person, you are advised to discuss it on a confidential basis with the Chief Operating Officer (or designated alternative).

-8. Procedures in Violent Situations
+Procedures in Violent Situations 8.

-Where any person believes violence is imminent or is experiencing violence, they are to:
+Where any person believes violence is imminent or is experiencing violence, they are

-- do nothing to put themselves in further risk; - withdraw from the situation, if possible; - inform employees or others nearby of the situation, if possible; - call 9-1-1 immediately where the risk cannot be avoided or where the situation requires immediate attention; and report pursuant to the Incident Reporting Procedures below. •
+- do nothing to put themselves in further risk: - withdraw from the situation, if possible; - inform employees or others nearby of the situation, if possible; - call 9-1-1 immediately where the risk cannot be avoided or where the situation requires immediate attention; and - report pursuant to the Incident Reporting Procedures below.

 Employees have the right to refuse work if they have reason to believe that workplace violence is likely to endanger them.
-For any questions about an employee's right to refuse to work on these grounds, or if an employee wishes to invoke that right, please contact a manager or the Chief Operating Office.
+For any questions about an employee's right to refuse to work on these grounds, or if an employee wishes to invoke that right, please contact a manager or the Chief Operating Officer (or designated alternative).

-Incident Reporting 9.
+9. Incident Reporting